morganhvidt/find-my-blocks/src/plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/find-my-blocks` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Find My Blocks screen to locate all of your blocks
+3. Use the Tools->Find My Blocks screen to locate all of your blocks

 == Frequently Asked Questions ==